axeprpr/excel-ai-analysis/README.md

 - Support common chart types such as table, bar, line, pie, and scatter.
 - Keep the chart layer replaceable so it can connect to a local chart solution later.

+Suggested chart selection rules:

+- Use `table` for detail records
+- Use `bar` for ranking and category comparison
+- Use `line` for time trends
+- Use `pie` only for low-cardinality composition
+- Use `scatter` for correlation-style analysis

 There is an MCP option available from chart providers, but it must run locally.
 For now, this repository will only define the output contract needed for local chart rendering.

+## Minimal Architecture

+The first version should stay simple and keep all responsibilities inside one container, but still separate concerns internally.

+Suggested modules:

+- `api`: HTTP endpoints for session, upload, import status, query, and delete
+- `session`: session creation, metadata persistence, retention, and cleanup
+- `storage`: local file storage and session directory management
+- `importer`: Excel parsing, chunked row reading, and table loading
+- `schema`: header detection, column normalization, type inference, and metadata generation
+- `ai`: schema enrichment and text-to-SQL prompt orchestration
+- `query`: SQL validation, execution, result shaping, and chart suggestion
+- `worker`: background job execution for import and cleanup

+Suggested request flow:

+1. API receives a request.
+2. Session layer resolves the session workspace.
+3. Storage layer reads or writes local files.
+4. Importer or query layer handles the business logic.
+5. AI layer is called only where semantic inference is needed.
+6. Query result is returned as rows plus visualization metadata.

+## Async Task Model

+Excel import should be asynchronous by default because files can be large and imports may involve AI-assisted schema work.

+Suggested task types:

+- `import`
+- `cleanup`
+- `rebuild_schema`

+Suggested task states:

+- `pending`
+- `running`
+- `completed`
+- `failed`

+Minimum task metadata:

+- `task_id`
+- `session_id`
+- `type`
+- `status`
+- `created_at`
+- `started_at`
+- `finished_at`
+- `error`

+For the first version, tasks can be implemented with a simple in-process worker and persisted JSON metadata under the session directory.

+## Constraints And Guardrails

+The service should explicitly optimize for stability over maximum flexibility.

+Recommended guardrails:

+- Limit concurrent imports per session
+- Reject unsupported file formats early
+- Cap workbook and sheet parsing concurrency
+- Use batched inserts for SQLite writes
+- Add query timeout and row limit controls
+- Log generated SQL for debugging
+- Keep the AI prompt bounded to session-local schema only

+## V1 Delivery Scope

+The first deliverable does not need to solve every analytics problem.
+It only needs to make the core loop reliable:

+1. Create session
+2. Upload Excel files
+3. Import sheets into the session database
+4. Generate schema metadata
+5. Ask a natural-language question
+6. Generate and run read-only SQL
+7. Return rows and chart-ready metadata

+Out of scope for V1:

+- Cross-session joins
+- Multi-tenant auth system
+- Distributed workers
+- Heavy query optimization
+- Rich dashboard editor
+- Full MCP-driven chart runtime integration

 ## Non-Goals For The First Version